Difference Between Shares Outstanding vs Float

 - Outstanding stock numbers should not be greater than the number of authorized shares.
 Generally, the company authorizes more shares than the actual issuance size due to efficiency and practicality viability.

-- In case, the company issues all its authorized shares but need to grant more shares in the future, the company has to authorize more shares at that point.
-It requires a board and stockholder vote, and then a document to be filed with regulatory bodies.
+- If the company issues all its authorized shares but needs to grant more in the future, it has to authorize more shares at that point.
+It requires a board and stockholder vote and a document to be filed with regulatory bodies.

-- It does not include treasury stock, which are stock shares that are repurchased by the company.
-It also does not include unissued shares
+- Outstanding stock does not include treasury stock, which are stock shares that the company repurchases.
+It also does not include unissued shares.

-- It can be held for short or medium or long-term basis.
+- It can be held on a short, medium, or long-term basis.

 Outstanding Shares Formula